 4. Create a zen pen private balcony with rolled bamboo

 Stuck in a concrete jungle with an exposed balcony, or in dire need of a transformative small backyard idea?
-Fear not, you can create your own little oasis of calm, and escape to the exotic Orient with functional, flexible, and resilient bamboo.
+Fear not, you can create your own little oasis of calm, with functional, flexible, and affordable bamboo.
 This eco-friendly material is an ideal and versatile choice for every type of outdoor space and brings bundles (pun intended) of natural texture and organic pattern wherever it goes.

 Rolled bamboo is a speedy and effective must-try for balcony ideas or porches in particular - adding privacy, without smashing the budget.
 Simply attach a rolled bamboo design, like the bamboo fence panel (opens in new tab) shown here from Wayfair, to railings for an instant fix.